 5) Before connecting the refrigerant tubing to the outdoor unit, it should be covered with the insulation material, which is usually the foam tube.

 Here are steps for connecting the refrigerant tubing to the outdoor unit:

 1) Make the flare connections at the two free ends of the two tubing using flaring tool and inserting the female flare nut.

 2) Connect the nuts of each of the tubing to the connector provided outside the outdoor unit and tighten the connection.

 The indoor and outdoor units are now connected by the refrigerant tubing.
 The two units can now be connected together by the electric wiring which is finally connected to the main supply.
 Now the final process of gas charging and starting of the split air conditioner can be started.

-Installation of Wall Mounted Split Air Conditioners
+This post is part of the series: Installation of Wall Mounted Split Air Conditioners